neverstopbuilding/sinatra-boilerplate/README.md

 You can run all of the testing and quality checks manually with: `rake build`

 ###Deployment
-I build this to be effortless, here is how to deploy:
+I built this to be effortless, here is how to deploy:

     git push heroku master